AaronszXia/jekyll-bootstrap/index.md

 ---
 layout: default
 title: Aaronsz's Blog
-description: A blog powered by Jekyll, hosted on GitHub.
+description: 'A blog powered by Jekyll, hosted on GitHub.'
+published: true
 ---

 # Hi there, I'm Aaronsz Xia!

 Welcome to my personal website!
 This site is a customization of Bootstrap 4.1.3, powered by Jekyll, hosted on GitHub.

-You can find its source code here if you are interested in it.
+You can find its source code [here](https://github.com/AaronszXia/jekyll-bootstrap "Aaronsz's Blog") if you are interested in it.

 Feel free to copy and re-use any and all of the code contained here without contacting me.